floydhub/floyd-docs/docs/guides/create_and_upload_dataset.md

 #### Step 3: Click the Create Dataset button

-This will open a model that it will ask you if the job output will define a new dataset or if it will become a new dataset version.
+This will open a modal that it will ask if the job output will define a new dataset or if it will become a new dataset version.

 ![Create dataset Modal](../../img/create_dataset/modal-data-download.png)